-Complete Curriculum Map: February 15, 2017
+Review, Revise, and or Develop Curriculum Map: February 15, 2019

 Creating Program Goals and Aligning Student Learning Outcomes

 In the section above, unit-level goal setting was discussed.
 Just as with unit-level goals, program-level goals can be broad statements about how the program is run or the opportunities the program will present to students.
 The Goal Setting Worksheet can be used for program-level goals, or you can simply generate a list of goals for each degree program.